Weyaxi/GPTranslate/README.md

 # GPTranslate

-GPTranslate is a translation application built using the GPT-3.5 language model from OpenAI.
+GPTranslate is a translation application that uses GPT for translation.
 It utilizes the Flask web framework to create a user interface where users can enter text to be translated between different languages.
 The application makes use of the OpenAI GPT API to perform the translation.

 ## Prerequisites